 Status: To Senate.
-To Committee on Rules
+To Committee on Rules.
+Chaptered by the Secretary of State (9 April 2019)

 Bills That Are Not 10+1 But May Be of Interest

 AB706 (Low) - Academic Employees

 Existing law establishes community college districts, administered by governing boards, throughout the state.
 Existing law requires that the total amount of leave of absence for illness or injury to which an academic employee of a community college district is entitled be transferred with the employee to another district, if the employee accepts employment with, or is elected to, another district within 3 school years after the school year in which the employment with the first district is terminated, or within any greater period during which the employee's reemployment rights are protected under a local bargaining agreement then in effect in the first district.
 This bill would eliminate limits on the time during which an employee of one school year or more is entitled to transfer the employee's accrued leave.